Breast Uplift (Mastopexy) Surgery Cost & Procedure Guide

 This drooping or sagging is caused by stretching of the skin and ligaments of the breast.
 This, in turn, provides less support to the underlying breast tissue and allows the breast to sit lower on the chest.
 This gives the breasts a shape that some find less aesthetically pleasing than traditionally 'perky' breasts.

-Breast lift surgery removes a portion of skin on the breasts, repositions the nipples higher on the breast, raises the breast tissue on the chest wall, and potentially resize the areolae.
+Breast lift surgery removes a portion of skin on the breasts, repositions the nipples higher on the breast, raises the breast tissue on the chest wall, and potentially resizes the areolae.
 Removing this excess skin creates breasts that are more firm and youthful in appearance.
-During a breast lift, the surgeon can also address any breast asymmetry especially with regard to how the nipples are positioned.
+During a breast lift, the surgeon can also address any breast asymmetry, especially with regard to how the nipples are positioned.
 This lifting of the breasts can make clothes more comfortable and provide a great boost to body confidence and self-esteem.

 Breast uplift surgery does not significantly alter the size of the breasts.
 In some cases, the surgeon may suggest combining the uplift with breast enlargement in order to add fullness to the breasts.

 Patients should aim to be at their target weight for at least three months prior to surgery.
 This is because major weight changes can affect the results of your breast lift.
 For example, weight loss may lead to a recurrence in the appearance of slightly empty and droopier breasts.

 Patients should also aim to complete having their family before having the breast uplift surgery.
 While every patient reacts differently to surgery, there is a chance the breast lift could impact the ability to breastfeed because it involves incisions made on the breast and the nipple in particular.
 Pregnancy and breastfeeding can also affect the results of a breast lift and cause sagging post-surgery.